[Interview] EU top diplomat should 'ask about Putin's palace'

 Putin's embarrassment

-But his film, about Putin's corrupt palace, has been viewed more than 100 million times on YouTube, making him a force to be reckoned with.
+But Navalny's film has been viewed more than 100 million times on YouTube, indicating that he was a force to be reckoned with.

 "Putin has lost a lot of his legitimacy and his rate of approval is going down, especially among young people," Nemstova said.

-Putin's approval rating was just 40 percent in a recent survey by independent pollster Levada, compared to 87 percent in 2014, she noted.
+Putin's approval rating was just 40 percent in a recent survey by independent Russian pollster Levada, compared to 87 percent in 2014, she noted.

-And it was just 20 percent among young people.
+It was just 20 percent among young people.

 "Of course, it might take years before we see any real political change," Nemstova said.

-"[But] my gut instinct says to me that we're witnessing the birth of a new national political moment against the ruling regime," she added.
+"[But] my gut instinct says to me that we're witnessing the birth of a new national political moment against the ruling regime," she said.